 An NHS dentist helps you look after your teeth, gums and other parts of your mouth.

-how to access NHS dental treatment in Scotland Medicines
+Find out to access NHS dental treatment in Scotland.
+Medicines

 You have the right to be given all the information you need about your medicines, their possible side effects, and other options which may be available to you, in a way you understand.

 You can expect that any medicines your doctor or other qualified health care professional prescribes will be appropriate for you.

 It's important to take responsibility for your own treatment and care by:

 asking for more information if you're unsure how to take your medicine